Haskell’s expressive type system means that type signatures can carry

 , z

-An arbitrary value about which nothing is known.
-Often seen with a
+(As values) Arbitrary values about which nothing is known.
+Often

 , ys